vmware-archive/public-tools/bosh-stop-start/README.md

 ## Technical notes

 * If the script fails to connect to the BOSH director private IP address then the operation will be aborted.
-Assigned the BOSH director a public IP address is not recommended.
-For this reason we recommend you use the Ops Manager VM as a host to run this script.
+Assigning the BOSH director a public IP address is not recommended.
+We recommend you SSH to the Ops Manager, using its VM as a host to run the script.

 * An added complication arises in automating these tasks because in order to `stop` or `start` the entire installation the script must target each deployment in turn.
 Individual deployment names are randomised between each installation so we can't reliably predict them.
 To `stop` or `start` an installation we must first ask the system to name all its deployments so that we can successfully target each deployment.